freenas/freenas-docs/userguide/jails.rst

 under the specified jail.
-In the example shown in :numref:`Figure %s <jail_example_storage_fig>`, a dataset named :file:`volume1/data` has been chosen as the "Source" as it contains the files stored on the FreeNAS® system.
+In the example shown in :numref:`Figure %s <jail_example_storage_fig>`, a dataset named :file:`volume1/data` has been chosen as the "Source" as it contains the files stored on the %brand% system.
 When the storage was created, the user browsed to :file:`volume1/jails/freebsd1/usr/local` in the "Destination" field, then entered *test* as the directory.
 Since this directory did not